 Does every headache mean you need a neurologist?
 No, of course not!
 Many people have headaches from time to time.
 Often, they’re nothing to worry about.
-But if your headaches are very painful, your parents might take you to a neurologist.
+But if your headaches are very painful, a family member might take you to a neurologist.
 Your regular doctor can also suggest a neurologist for other nervous system issues.

 Would you like to be a neurologist?
 It takes many years of training to practice neurology.
 You’ll need to go to college and then medical school.
 Neurologists also have a one-year internship and three years of training in neurology.
 That’s quite a bit of education!

 Neurologists work hard to help patients feel better.
 Do you know anyone who sees one?
 How about another type of specialist?
 Many doctors work with specific health issues.
 Together, they help treat the wide range of illnesses people have.